-Have Xenon bulbs changed by a trained technician.
+A trained technician.
 There is a risk of electric shock.

-- 1 Do not touch the glass of the bulb. - Only fit bulbs of the correct specification.
+Do not touch the glass of the bulb.

+Only fit bulbs of the correct specification.
 See Bulb specification chart (page 71).

 Note: The following instructions describe how to remove the bulbs.
 Fit replacements in the reverse order unless otherwise stated.